 The following actions can increase the chance of losing control of the vehicle if there is a sudden loss of tire air pressure.
 Losing control of the vehicle may cause a collision and result in personal injury.

-- The vehicle generally moves or pulls in the direction of the flat tire. - Do not rapidly apply the brakes. - Do not rapidly release the accelerator pedal. - Do not rapidly turn the steering wheel. - 1.
-Remain calm and do not overreact. - 2.
-Maintain a firm grip on the steering wheel with both hands and try to hold a straight course.
+- The vehicle generally moves or pulls in the direction of the flat tire.

+- .
+Do not rapidly apply the brakes.

+- Do not rapidly release the accelerator pedal.

+- Do not rapidly turn the steering wheel.

+- Remain calm and do not overreact.